-Pfizer deal gives Novartis and Roche stock boost
+Pfizer deal gives Novartis and Roche stocks boost

 Pharmaceutical stocks rebounded in a big way on the Zurich stock exchange in the wake of a tariff agreement reached by Pfizer in the United States.